-The business benefits of the deployment need to be front and centre.
+The business benefits of the deployment need to be front and centre of B2B content creation.
 While we have said this before, this needs to be reiterated.
 This is the most critical part of the case study, so pull out all the tricks up your sleeve to ensure it is in the reader’s face.
 Use subheads, pull quotes, box-outs, write blurbs, etc., to make the benefits leap out to anyone reading the case study or just scanning through it.

 Don’t be afraid to use your editing scissors

 It is easy to give in to the temptation of elaborating at length on the solution or the problem faced by the customer.
 However, a lengthy case study full of jargon is hardly likely to serve the purpose.
 You have to use your journalistic instincts and skills here to sift the actual value from the fluff.
 Be objective and give the facts straight.

 Sometimes the client might want to use superlatives to describe their solution.
 This can get tricky, but you must explain that flowery language and extra adjectives are a big turn-off for the reader, can actually do a disservice to the vendor, and are hence a big no-no in B2B content marketing.